 ✔️ Breaking out of an enclosed space in betterment for saving yourself and others.

-✔️ Remove parts of the station to build and or improve, that doesn't conflict with others jobs.
+✔️ Remove parts of the station to build and or improve, that doesn't conflict with other jobs.

-✔️ Being discriminatory to a alien race within game for roleplay reasons.
-Without using real world racial slurs
+✔️ Being discriminatory to an alien race within the game for roleplay reasons.
+Without using real-world racial slurs

 ❌Spamming any emote/phrase that fills up chat excessively.